ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: io_resource_descriptor

     Indicates the resource descriptor the driver  uses to identify the physical device.
-    If you initialize the driver with a logical name, this  attribute contains the resource descriptor that corresponds  to the entry in the IVI Configuration utility.
+    If you initialize the driver with a logical name, this  property contains the resource descriptor that corresponds  to the entry in the IVI Configuration utility.
-    If you initialize the instrument driver with the resource  descriptor, this attribute contains that value.
+    If you initialize the instrument driver with the resource  descriptor, this property contains that value.

     The following table lists the characteristics of this property.